civilservicelgbt/civilservicelgbt.github.io/_news/2022-08-10-register-your-interest-for-the-civil-service-lgbt-conference-2022.md

 ---
 layout: news
-title: Register your interest for the Civil Service LGBT+ Conference 2022
+title: Secure your place at the Civil Service LGBT+ Conference 2022
 excerpt: Taking place on Thursday 6th October 2022 at the BEIS Conference Centre.
 date: 2022-08-10T17:02:44.487Z
 author: Civil Service LGBT+ Network
 category:
-  - conference
+  - conference-2022
 image: https://www.civilservice.lgbt/images/store/conference/conference-2022.png
 ---
 The Civil Service LGBT+ Network a free career development and workplace inclusion conference on 6 October 2022.
 This learning and development event exclusively for LGBT+ civil servants is free of charge.
 It will take place in-person at the BEIS Conference Centre in London.

-> [Register your interest to attend](https://www.eventbrite.com/e/civil-service-lgbt-conference-2022-register-your-interest-tickets-398936779647) and save the date.
+> [Register to attend](https://www.civilservice.lgbt/event/2022-10-06-civil-service-lgbt-conference/) and save the date.
 >
 > 6 October 2022 at the BEIS Conference Centre, 1 Victoria Street, London